chipperdoodles/3color/docs/glossary.rst

    page type
       the type of page on your website to be made.
 Co-responds with the folders in :term:`content folder`.
 As of now page types are book, news, and single. news pages are for news posts and updates book pages are for storyline/comic pages
       single pages are for custom one off pages such as "about me" or "characters"

    page header
-      This is the information in the top of a :term:`page file`
+      This is the information in the top of a :term:`page file` see :doc:`Users/pages`

-       title: ""
-       published: yyyy-mm-dd
-       modified: yyyy-mm-dd
-       page_type:
-       book: { 'title': "", 'chapter': '' , 'page_number': '', 'image': ""}
-       menu:
-       version: 0.1

    page body
       The page body is the part of a :term:`page file` that starts an empty space after the :term:`page header`.
 The content of that page can now be written in the markdown syntax or even html.